Custom IdP factor

-Once a Custom IdP factor has been enabled and added to an multifactor authentication enrollment policy, users may use it to verify their identity when they sign in to Okta.
-End users are directed to the identity provider in order to authenticate and are then redirected to Okta once verification is successful.
+Once a Custom IdP factor has been enabled and added to a multifactor authentication enrollment policy, users may use it to verify their identity when they sign in to Okta.
+End users are directed to the Identity Provider to authenticate and are then redirected to Okta once verification is successful.

 This factor allows you to:

 - Add a Custom IdP factor for existing SAML or OIDC-based IdP authentication.